-At Simms & Associates, we will make every attempt to work with the prosecution to negotiate a plea bargain that does not involve a DUI conviction.
-However, if the prosecution is not willing to resolve the situation to your satisfaction, we will diligently defend the case in court.
+At Simms & Associates in Birmingham, Alabama, will make every attempt to negotiate a plea bargain that does not involve a DUI conviction.
+However, if the prosecution is not willing to resolve the situation to your satisfaction, we will diligently defend your case in court.

 Fallibility Of Breath And Field Sobriety Testing

 All testing must adhere to standards set by the National Highway Traffic Safety Administration (NHTSA).
 This is not the only source, as testing is also governed by administrative rules promulgated by the Implied Consent Section of the Alabama Department of Forensic Sciences.

 Cross examination of the arresting and testing officers is key.
 To successfully defend you against the DUI charge, we need to find out whether the officer was properly trained to administer the tests, if that training complied with NHTSA standards, and whether proper testing protocol was followed in conducting the tests.
 Deviations from these standards can result in the suppression of test results entirely or at the very least, create reasonable doubt.

 In addition to the officer’s training, the reliability and validity of the breath and field sobriety testing are key to your defense.
 We consider ourselves to be aggressive lawyers and we have a high rate of success with DUI cases.
 If need be, we will file motions or even call experts to the stand to talk about proper administration of those breath and field sobriety tests.

 Put our experience on your side